Ad

 MORE TO DO

-• The National Civil Rights Museum: Located at the site of the former Lorraine Motel, this is where Dr. Martin Luther King, Jr. was assassinated in 1968.
-The museum features an extensive history of African American life from slavery to the present day.
+• The National Civil Rights Museum: Located at the site of the former Lorraine Motel, this historic locale is where Dr. Martin Luther King, Jr. was assassinated in 1968.
+The museum features an extensive history of African-American life, from slavery to the present day.

 • Blues Hall of Fame Museum: Across the street, this quaint museum features an in-depth history of music, interactive exhibits, blues memorabilia, and even a neat little reading nook.

-• For more history and learning, check out the Jack Robinson Gallery and the Center for Southern Folklore.
+• For more history and educational fun, check out the Jack Robinson Gallery and the Center for Southern Folklore.

-This bluesy gentleman sits outside the Blues Hall of Fame Museum.
+This bronze bluesman greets visitors outside the Blues Hall of Fame Museum.
 Image: South Main Association

-• Malco’s Powerhouse: For a fun film-related experience, check out Malco’s, where you can watch movies in reclining chairs while snacks are delivered to your seat.
+• Malco Theatre: For a fun film-related experience, check out Malco’s, where you can watch movies in reclining chairs while snacks are delivered to your seat.

 • Orpheum Theatre: A local theater that hosts everything from orchestras to comedy shows.